TechLeo-Libraries/BuildML/README.md

 - [Warnings](https://docs.python.org/3/library/warnings.html)
 - [Datatable](https://datatable.readthedocs.io/en/latest/)

-The MLWizard library builds upon the functionality provided by these excellent tools, We sincerely thank the maintainers and contributors of these libraries for their valuable contributions to the open-source community.
+The BuildML library builds upon the functionality provided by these excellent tools, We sincerely thank the maintainers and contributors of these libraries for their valuable contributions to the open-source community.

 ## License
-MLWizard is distributed under the MIT License.
+BuildML is distributed under the MIT License.
 Feel free to use, modify, and distribute it according to the terms of the license.

 ## Changelog